home loans

 Some important scenarios for parents to consider include the following:

-> What if the child later becomes unable to repay a loan?
+• What if the child later becomes unable to repay a loan?

-> What if the child becomes divorced?
+• What if the child becomes divorced?

-> What will other children expect if one child gets financial support?
+• What will other children expect if one child gets financial support?

 Structuring the Parents’ Contribution: Gift, Loan or Co-Borrower?

 If a parent is going to assist a child in buying a home, the three common methods for doing so are: (a) a gift, (b) an intra-family loan, or (c) as a co-signer on a loan from a mortgage lender.
-It is possible to combine these options – for example, parents can make a gift or loan to cover a 20% down payment, and the children can take out a traditional loan for the remaining 80% of the purchase price.
+It is possible to combine these options – for example, parents can make a gift or loan – Family Loans to cover a 20% down payment, and the children can take out a traditional loan for the remaining 80% of the purchase price.
 Whatever method is used, it is important to properly document the transaction (if a bank lender is involved, documenting a gift or loan from parents will be required anyway).

 Gifts

 A gift is a transfer from one person to another made for “no consideration”, which means that no repayment or obligation is required in return for the transfer.
-Any expectation for repayment is a loan (whether documented or not) and cannot be called a gift when used to qualify on a home purchase.
+Any expectation for repayment is a loan – Family Loans

 In deciding whether or not to make a gift, the parents will certainly need to consider first their own financial needs, as a gift is not a good idea if the gift will substantially reduce the parents’ ability to support their own living expenses.
 By meeting with a financial advisor or accountant, parents can get objective advice in determining the long-term financial effects of a gift.

 If a gift is determined to be the appropriate method for helping a child buy a home, the parents must also consider the effects income taxes will have on the source of the gift.
 Unintended tax consequences can result when liquidating some assets to make the gift.
 For example, if the funds are coming from a retirement account, then generally there are penalties for early withdrawal if the parent who owns the account is not yet age 59 ½.
-Before deciding to liquidate assets or withdraw them from an account that is not solely cash, parents should seek professional advice about which assets are appropriate for making the gift.
+Before deciding to liquidate assets or withdraw them from an account that is not solely cash, parents should seek professional advice about which assets are appropriate for making the gift – Family Loans.

 If the child buying the home is also getting a mortgage loan from a traditional lender, the lender will require a “gift letter” from the parents to the child to confirm that the contribution by the parents is, in fact, a gift.
 The lender may also want to see the parents’ last few bank statements demonstrating the availability of the funds for the gift.